Regina King: Finally Sits Upon Her Throne As the Queen of Hollywood

-She was recently on the red carpet when she won a Golden Globe for Best Performance by an Actress in a Supporting Role in Any Motion Picture for highly-acclaimed film, If Beale Street Could Talk.
+Last year, she was on the red carpet when she won a Golden Globe for Best Performance by an Actress in a Supporting Role in Any Motion Picture for highly-acclaimed film, If Beale Street Could Talk.
 Her son, Ian Alexander Jr., witnessing his mother win this much-deserved award was extra special, as he’d told her that If Beale Street Could Talk was “the first time [he] saw [himself] onscreen.”
 King also vowed to produce films with 50% women, which was a major statement.

-Her look at this year’s Golden Globes was stunning, but according to King, she’s no gym rat.
+Taking a look at her Golden Globes dress, it was stunning.
+But according to King, she’s no gym rat.
 Workouts have to be fun for the actor and director.

-The 48-year-old actress is lean and athletic and makes exercise and healthy eating a priority.
+The 49-year-old actress is lean and athletic and makes exercise and healthy eating a priority.

 But despite her healthy lifestyle, King hasn’t been able to out run her family history of heart disease.
 Her older sister, Lavelle, died of a heart attack within the last 10 years.